Policies & Procedures

 • Test scores that will be used to fulfill the English proficiency requirement must be taken within two years prior to the applicant's date of enrollment in the university.

-• The Duolingo English Test and the TOEFL iBT Special Home Edition will be accepted for fall 2024, but a decision has not been made for future terms.
+• The TOEFL iBT Special Home Edition will be accepted for fall 2025, but a decision has not been made for future terms.

 *Approved countries include Australia, the Bahamas, Barbados, Belize, Bermuda, Canada (excluding Quebec), the Cayman Islands, Dominica, Gambia, Ghana, Grenada, Guyana, Ireland, Jamaica, Kenya, Lesotho, Malawi, New Zealand, Nigeria, Saint Kitts, Sierra Leone, South Africa, Trinidad and Tobago, the United Kingdom, and the United States (excluding Puerto Rico).